KingWaffleIII/Micro-Bit-Radio-Messaging/README.md

 # Any ideas or criticism is welcome!

-# You can get the code with the following link which will send you directly to the editor to edit your message or download .hex file provided in the repository!
+# You can get the code with the following link which will send you directly to the editor to edit your message or ~~download the .hex file provided in the repository!~~ (HEX FILE IS CURRENTLY BROKEN, PLEASE GET V1.0 USING THE V1.0 LINK BELOW!)
 BROKEN v1.1: `https://makecode.microbit.org/_iCHfkJ0os3P9`
 v1.0: `https://makecode.microbit.org/_7yA9bFMYgK9s`